reklun/service-eng-tech-assessment/README.md

+## Instructions

+Instructions and API documents are placed under './documents'.

+Copy the JSON file aws_cred.json under ./aws_cred directory

+The Postman contains sample GET/POST requests.

+A swagger file is included with starting and testing commands with API description.

 ## Task

 This is a timeboxed task that requires you to design & develop a set of APIs that can receive pedestrian data form the city of melbourne IoT devices, push into a database and then expose it as a data API service for a consumer.